Progressive Enhancement vs Graceful Degradation

 Difference between Progressive Enhancement and Graceful Degradation

 Why is it necessary to go for these approaches?
 Isn’t it wrong to degrade an application gradually if you want customer attraction?
 Why would one launch an application providing basic features and not all the functionality?
-Let’s answer these questions better.
+Understanding the differences between both the approaches is important.

 Key Takeaway – While Progressive Enhancement assumes simplicity and builds for complexity, Graceful Degradation takes the complexity and solves for clarity in the application.